 All students who receive their diplomas from Edison High School receive career/vocational awareness and college guidance through our Transitions Specialist and attend a unique senior seminar throughout their final year of high school at Edison.

 Senior seminar, a yearlong class for all seniors, introduces students to myriad non-academic skill sets through an academic lens.
 Taught in-person, through digital simulations and with role playing, students "face" many new situations that they might encounter in the "real world"—and experience a range of outcomes after they make behavioral choices.
 Then, they can "start over," with no real consequences!
-As Daniel Keller, the teacher of Senior Seminar says, "We want our students to excel in the subjects we teach, and, moreover, in the grander scope of adult life."
+As Daniel Keller, a long-time teacher of Senior Seminar says, "We want our students to excel in the subjects we teach, and, moreover, in the grander scope of adult life."

 In addition, as part of this program, seniors are encouraged to take classes at Portland Community College, such as a study skills course or an elective.